biol-4800/reproducibleResearch/syllabus.md

 **Assignments**:

 There will be 5 assignments throughout the semester. _Each assignment will be worth 50 points_.
-The assignments will be submitted through Github, a version control platform. **Assignments are due before class on Thursday**
+The assignments will be submitted through Github, a version control platform. **Assignments are due by Sunday at midnight**